jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Techvolution battle](/img\diagrams\techvolution-battle.png)

 I was a theatre usher/projectionist back then and saw it all first hand.
-Some movies were great, but most were bland: comedies, tragedies, dramas, suspense, all usually fell flat.
+Some movies were great, but most were bland: comedies, tragedies, dramas, suspense, all genres usually fell flat.
 Theatres were over-priced and often empty.
 Customers were unhappy, and often told me so.
 The industry didn't care.
-They gave themselves lavish paychecks, banquets, and award shows.
+On the back of strong DVD sales, they gave themselves lavish paychecks, banquets, and award shows.

 Any consideration of upgrading their customers to the Internet Age was not-existent.

 The industry wasn't going to throw away the DVD.
 Instead, they double-downed on it.
 Twice!
 They made HD-DVD and Blu-Ray (2006).
 They increased the dark majic of marketing, special effects, and celebrity culture.
 The Hollywood hierarchy was happy the way things were.
 They (thought) they controlled the digital technology lever of power.
-Their business model was to ration access with structrued theatre, DVD, and television release dates with orchestrated advertising campaigns and  exclusive celebrity interviews.
+Their business model was to ration access with structrued theatre, DVD, and television release dates with orchestrated advertising campaigns.

 In swoops today's internet Jedi on an ethernet chandelier.
 Unknown and unpaid technologists created BitTorrent sites (2008).
 Although filled with computer viruses, lousy picture quality, and poorly designed user interfaces, these sites gave regular people movies on the internet.

 With the lever of power in both hands, DVDs faced off against internet streaming.

 A decade before the music industry was in the same spot.
 Record stores and CD sales died when customers got the internet and flocked to torrent sites like Napster.
 Music executives tried—and failed miserably—to make their own online music platform.
 When the great Steve Jobs created iTunes to help save the music industry, the executives still didn't want to share power over the music business.
 Jobs said this about his experience, "I've never spent so much of my time trying to convince people [music executives] to do the right thing for themselves."
 Eventually, Jobs got them on board, and the iPod, iTunes, and AppleMusic are, of course, history.